 - A Petition to dissolve the marriage has to be filed with the office of the county clerk.
 The Petition is a request to the court to legally end the marriage and to issue orders regarding property, debt and financial support.
 It should also include requests for parenting time, legal decision making, child support if applicable

 - Included in the papers that are filed is the Summons which tells the other party that a divorce request was filed.

 Joint Preliminary Injunction

 - Also included is a Joint Preliminary Injunction which takes affect with the filing and prohibits any of the parties from doing things involving money, property, children and insurance until the court decides on the issues.
-It orders the parties not to remove any children from Arizona without written agreement of both parties, prohibits family violence and requires that health insurance remains in effect.
+It orders the parties not to remove any children from Arizona without written agreement of both parties or court order, prohibits family violence and requires that health and car insurance remains in effect.

 Right to Convert Health Insurance

 - Notice of Right to Convert Health Insurance – In Arizona, if a divorce case stats each party should receive a notice from the other regarding rights and responsibilities of health care insurance policies.